Updated December 30, 2019

 Kristal blogs at Adventure Dawgs.

-Whale Watching near Tadoussac, Quebec, Canada
+Whale Watching Near Tadoussac, Quebec, Canada

-On the Canadian coast just 2.5 hours away from Quebec City, is one of the world’s best places for whale watching: Quebec’s St. Lawrence Marine Park.
+On the Canadian coast just 2.5 hours away from Quebec City, is one of the world’s best places for whale watching wildlife tourism: Quebec’s St. Lawrence Marine Park.
 The conditions here are perfect for these beautiful creatures to come into the bay and pop their heads up – hence many locals and tourists coming every year to say hello and witness their beauty!
 However, Mother Nature is a tricky lady, and it turns out that spotting a whale can sometimes be much more of a challenge than one expects…

 I attempted to spot a whale (and their many friends) in the first week of whale watching season.
 My initial excitement started to dwindle as we sped around and around in circles, trying to hit the whale jackpot…but all that could be seen was water, a lighthouse and a lot of leisurely seals.